Updated on 2026-01-28 GMT+08:00

 For details, see Creating a Custom Policy.
 The following lists examples of common UCS custom policies.

-• Example 1: Creating a cluster
+• Example 1: Grant permission to create a cluster.

 {